claireinez/newsletter/2015-Nov/draft.md

 #### FAC Goodbyes

-We were very sad to lose Benjamin Lees in late October.
-He has started work at Arcadia Group and we wish him all the best in his role and hope to see him very soon. --Benji's bit--
+We were very sad to lose Benjamin Lees to Arcadia group in late October.
+We wish him all the best in his role and hope to see him very soon. --Benji's bit--.

 Thank you for reading!
 We shall see you in the next edition (and hopefully at the Christmas party).